OpenNMT/OpenNMT-tf/docs/data.md

 ### Vectors

 The `opennmt.inputters.SequenceRecordInputter` expects a file with serialized *TFRecords*.
-To simplify the preparation of these data, the script `bin/ark_to_records.py` can be used to convert vectors serialized in the ARK text format:
+To simplify the preparation of these data, the script `onmt-ark-to-records` can be used to convert vectors serialized in the ARK text format:

 ```text
 KEY [